dallay/lyra/.junie/guidelines.md

 ### Frontend Testing

-Frontend tests use a JavaScript testing framework (likely Jest or Vitest) and are located in the `apps/frontend` directory.
+Frontend tests are written using the Vitest JavaScript testing framework and are located in the `apps/frontend` directory.

 #### Running Frontend Tests